highbyte/dotnet-6502/docs/systems/c64/libraries.md

 every instruction boundary, and at every access to one of their registers, to the cycle of the access.
-A read of `$D012` therefore returns the raster line at the cycle the read happens, a CIA timer read returns the count at that cycle, a raster-compare or timer-control write takes effect on its own cycle.
+A read of `$D012` therefore returns the raster line at the cycle the read happens, a CIA timer read returns the count at that cycle, a raster-compare or timer-control write takes effect on its own cycle, and a VIC-II bank change through CIA 2's port reaches the chip's fetches from the cycle after the write (the fetch of the write's own cycle still reads the old bank).
 The CIA timers have the 6526's pipeline between a control write and the
 counter: after a start the counter holds through the two cycles after the write and shows its first decrement on the third; a force load shows the latch two cycles after the write and counts from it two cycles later; a stop lets the counter move for two more cycles; a one-shot timer